i-agrawal/machine-learning/matrices/README.md

                │ 3 │     │ 1 │     │ 4 │
                └   ┘     └   ┘     └   ┘

        and we got all the values in one go.
        To humans it basically looks exactly the same but is different to a computer.
 There are a lot of really fast ways to multiply matrices.

        And there is even more.
 Lets say we try y = x + 1 one more time in a different way:

          [ x  1 ]  *  [ m b ]  =    y
          ┌      ┐      ┌   ┐      ┌   ┐
          │ 1  1 │      │ 1 │      │ 2 │
-          │ 2  1 │  +   │ 1 │   =  │ 3 │
+         │ 2  1 │  *   │ 1 │   =  │ 3 │
          │ 3  1 │      └   ┘      │ 4 │
          └      ┘                 └   ┘

        Now you probably don't understand what happened.
        But you can see that the left matrix is our x values with a bunch of ones.
        The middle matrix is our m and b from y = mx + b.
        And the y is the same answer we got above.
-        The way matrix multiplication works is below:
+       The way matrices works is below:

             ┌      ┐
          →  │ 1  1 │      Each one of these is a row
          →  │ 2  1 │
          →  │ 3  1 │
             └      ┘

               ↓  ↓
             ┌      ┐
             │ 1  1 │      Each one of these is a column
             │ 2  1 │
             │ 3  1 │
             └      ┘

        Overall there are 3 rows and 2 columns
        So this is a 3x2 matrix.

-             Multiplication does this:
+       Matrix Multiplication then does this
        it does 1st row * 1st column and adds it altogether all into the spot 1, 1 like below

+                           ↓
+            ┌      ┐     ┌   ┐     ┌           ┐     ┌   ┐
+         →  │ 1  1 │     │ 1 │     │ 1*1 + 1*1 │     │ 2 │
+            │ 2  1 │  *  │ 1 │  =  │           │  =  │   │
+            │ 3  1 │     └   ┘     │           │     │   │
+            └      ┘               └           ┘     └   ┘

+       and then it would do 2nd row * 1st column and add it together all into spot 2, 1 like below

+                           ↓
+            ┌      ┐     ┌   ┐     ┌           ┐     ┌   ┐
+            │ 1  1 │     │ 1 │     │ 1*1 + 1*1 │     │ 2 │
+         →  │ 2  1 │  *  │ 1 │  =  │ 2*1 + 1*1 │  =  │ 3 │
+            │ 3  1 │     └   ┘     │           │     │   │
+            └      ┘               └           ┘     └   ┘

+       and then it would do 3rd row * 1st column and add it together all into spot 3, 1 like below

+                           ↓
-             ┌      ┐      ┌   ┐      ┌     ┐
+            ┌      ┐     ┌   ┐     ┌           ┐     ┌   ┐
-             │ *1  1* │      │ *1* │    │ 1*1 + 1*1 │
+            │ 1  1 │     │ 1 │     │ 1*1 + 1*1 │     │ 2 │
-             │ 2  1 │  +   │ *1* │   =  │     │
+            │ 2  1 │  *  │ 1 │  =  │ 2*1 + 1*1 │  =  │ 3 │
-             │ 3  1 │      └   ┘      │     │
+         →  │ 3  1 │     └   ┘     │ 3*1 + 1*1 │     │ 4 │
+            └      ┘               └           ┘     └   ┘

+       and if there was a second column it would do it over again but with the 1st row * 2nd column and add it all together in spot 1, 2.
+       Anyways if you notice the resulting matrix when rewritten is:

+            ┌           ┐     ┌           ┐
+            │ 1*1 + 1*1 │     │ 1*m + 1*b │
+            │ 2*1 + 1*1 │  =  │ 2*m + 1*b │  =  [ mx + b ]
+            │ 3*1 + 1*1 │     │ 3*1 + 1*1 │
             └           ┘     └           ┘

+      thats right, this is how matrix multiplication is tied in with machine learning.
+It even works in more dimensions like 3D.

+      We have the following 3D points in (x, y, z)

        (0, 1, 10), (2, -1, 7), (4, -3, 2)

       and we guess some random line z = 3x + 5y + 6
       now we could calculate each one by hand or:

           [ x   y   1 ]  *  guess  =    z